-Klaus Mäkelä commenced his first season as Chief Conductor and Artistic Advisor of the Oslo Philharmonic Orchestra in August 2020.
-With Orchestre de Paris he assumed the role of Artistic Advisor from 2020/21 and will become the orchestra’s next Music Director in September 2022.
-He is also Principal Guest Conductor of the Swedish Radio Symphony Orchestra, Artist in Association with Tapiola Sinfonietta, and Artistic Director of the Turku Music Festival.
+Klaus Mäkelä is Chief Conductor and Artistic Advisor of the Oslo Philharmonic Orchestra.
+With Orchestre de Paris he assumed the role of Music Director in September 2021 and has been the orchestra’s Artistic Advisor since the start of the 2020/21 season.
+He is also Principal Guest Conductor of the Swedish Radio Symphony and Artistic Director of the Turku Music Festival.
 An exclusive Decca Classics Artist, Klaus Mäkelä has recorded the complete Sibelius Symphony cycle with the Oslo Philharmonic as his first project for the label, to be released in 2022.

 Mäkelä studied conducting at the Sibelius Academy with Jorma Panula and cello with Marko Ylönen, Timo Hanhinen and Hannu Kiiski.
-As a soloist, he has performed with several Finnish orchestras and as a chamber musician with members of the Oslo Philharmonic, Symphonieorchester des Bayerischen Rundfunks and Orchestre Philharmonique de Radio France ,as well as at many Finnish festivals.
-He plays a Giovanni Grancino cello from 1698, kindly made available to him by the OP Art Foundation.
+As a soloist, he has performed with several Finnish orchestras and as a chamber musician with members of the Oslo Philharmonic, Symphonieorchester des Bayerischen Rundfunks and Orchestre Philharmonique de Radio France.